lifelike/pangamebook/README.md

 known use-case is to create a classic gamebook.

 Pandoc and Pangamebook should run on most modern computers.
-It has been tested on desktop computers running Linux (Lubuntu and Debian) and FreeBSD.
+It has been tested on desktop computers running Windows 10, Linux (Lubuntu and Debian) and FreeBSD 13.0.
 Also on a Raspberry Pi 4 running Raspberry Pi OS and on an Android phone (in Termux).

-(TBD: Test in Windows 10 and OSX.)
+(TBD: Test in OSX.)

 # Installing
 To use this filter you need to have Pandoc 2.1 or later installed (see